kkoorrbbiinn/NFL-Players-App/README.md

 NFL Players

-This is a web application that allows users to post and organize comments for their favorite NFL.
+This is a web application that allows users to post, edit, and delete comments for their favorite NFL.
 This project is built with React, Express, MongoDB, and the Google OAuth 2.0 API.
 Installation

     Clone the repository and navigate to the project directory.